grnet/synnefo/docs/cyclades.rst

 the UI.

-Please also see the :ref:`Admin Guide <admin-guide>` for more information and the :ref:`Installation Guide <quick-install-admin-guide>` for installation instructions.
+Please also see the :ref:`Admin Guide <admin-guide>` for more information and the Installation Guide for installation instructions on :ref:`Debian Wheezy
+<install-guide-debian>` or :ref:`CentOS 6.5 <install-guide-centos>`.